 It is determined that the performance of the TP is enhanced which results in meeting the needs of customers and representatives who acquired new skills last year.
 It is true that among several training providers, who reported an increase in various commercial relationships, were more dynamic TP from different perspectives.
 For example, among those who announced an increase in profits, 41% are dynamic TPs, and only 10% are not dynamic.
-Similarly, those who reported growth in the entire industry, 44% are dynamic TPs, and only 8% of TPs were risky (Hairon, 2017).
+Similarly, of those who reported growth in the entire industry, 44% are dynamic TPs, and only 8% of TPs were risky (Hairon, 2017).
 Interestingly, many TPs that deeply modify their articles and administrations are growing in different areas of commercial execution, regardless of whether they are just normal or not average enough in the other areas of the commercial method (new articles and administration increase and with training innovations with a future vision).
 It can be concluded that if TP did not work well or "scored points" in each of the areas of commercial design, focusing on customization of objects and administration could bring more business and benefits without taking much time (Hart, 2018).
 Last year among the public works at risk, it is noticed that despite all the growth announced at various exhibitions, for example, 40% in-depth profit growth, there was a 26% increase in the sector in general, a 33% increase in costs and innovation was detected in advance.
 Based on the positive activity reports for this distressed meeting, we can conclude that the APRC had separate imaginable elements that were not covered by the perspectives which are focused on.
-One possible position may be liberal budget support for the TAE legislator through various activities, such as Skills Future projects of PT, who were in danger but showed higher profits, 59% said they depended on funding, regardless of class; and 64% of those at risk due to an increase in the share of industry as a whole declared their dependence on state subsidies.
+One possible position may be liberal budget support for the TAE legislator through various activities, such as Skills Future projects of PT, which were in danger but showed higher profits, 59% said they depended on funding, regardless of class; and 64% of those at risk due to an increase in the share of industry as a whole declared their dependence on state subsidies.

 The consequences of TAE scene research give us a clearer picture of TP and APR experts, especially TAE.
 At the moment, we provide an understanding of the action plan, commercial implementation and TA position; as the skills and professional qualifications of TAE experts.
 We also found working methods, as well as the difficulties drug suppliers and adult observers, were looking for in the department and difficulties in using various government activities to support them.
 Data collected from this assessment may provide important data and knowledge on the transformation of the TAE sector and future TAE research in Singapore.
 The TAE segment uses training innovations in response to market changes, and a small percentage of training providers and 4 out of 5 adult instructors are successful in their training and administration projects.
-However, our results also showed that training to strengthen innovation does not seem to be fully achieved with TPs who was still preparing, and every third TPs was still preparing the study.
+However, our results also showed that training to strengthen innovation does not seem to be fully achieved with TPs who was still preparing, and every third TPs was still preparing for the study.
 Thinking that this could meet the needs and efforts of students.
 The results provide TAE and TP with an overview of the country in which they work and thus contribute to their most important choices regarding the orientation of the profession and hierarchical improvement of the company.
 It can also help TAE to manage the project contributions and action plans.
 The results also provide some implications for configuration and practice.
 Data on the qualifications and training needs of experts can be valuable reference material for planning-related development programs.
 For policymakers, understanding the challenges professionals face can help them improve existing systems, structure new activities and, if important, create well-coordinated intermediaries.

 Gravani, M. N. (2018).
 Use of Technology at the Open University of Cyprus (OUC) to Support Adult Distance Learners: To What Extent Is Being Informed by the Learner-Centred Education (LCE) Paradigm?.
 In Technology for efficient learner support services in distance education (pp. 173-188).
 Springer, Singapore.